Optimal velocity fields for instantaneous magnetic field growth: Introduction

-The flow of conducting fluids deep in the interiors of stars and planets creates large-scale magnetic fields through the dynamo mechanism \cite{Moffatt2019, Tobias2021, smith2004vortex}.
-A natural question is what types of flow fields can produce dynamo action and which flows are best at it?
-The classical kinematic dynamo problem addresses this question by prescribing a velocity field, often steady in time, and determining the growth rate of a corresponding magnetic field through the solution of an eigenvalue problem \cite{Moffatt2019, Tobias2021}.
+A natural question is: What types of flow fields can produce dynamo action and which flows are best at it?
+Kinematic dynamo theory formulates this question by prescribing a large-scale velocity field, often steady in time, and determining the growth rate of a corresponding magnetic field through the solution of an eigenvalue problem \cite{Moffatt2019, Tobias2021}.
 The eigenfunction with the largest eigenvalue corresponds to the magnetic field with the highest growth rate for the particular velocity field that was prescribed.
 A class of recent studies have extended the kinematic dynamo problem beyond the simple eigenvalue formulation.
-They apply variational techniques to numerically optimize the velocity-magnetic-field pair for long-term growth of the later \cite{Willis2012, Chen2015, Chen2018, Luo2020}.
+They apply variational techniques to numerically optimize the velocity-magnetic-field pair for long-term magnetic-field growth \cite{Willis2012, Chen2015, Chen2018, herreman2018minimal, Luo2020}.
 These studies have considered a variety of domain geometries, including triply-periodic \cite{Willis2012}, cubic \cite{Chen2015}, and spherical \cite{Chen2018, Luo2020} domains.

 Here, we propose a new variant of the kinematic dynamo problem.
 Rather than prescribing the velocity field, we treat the seed magnetic field as the prescribed object.
 We then seek the companion velocity field that maximally enhances its instantaneous growth rate.
 We find that this problem has an elegant formulation in terms of variational calculus.
 Simultaneously constraining the flow's kinetic energy and enstrophy results in a forced Helmholtz partial differential equation (PDE) for the optimal velocity field.
 In this PDE, the forcing term is proportional to the divergence-free projection of the Lorentz force.
 For the special case of fixed kinetic energy and no constraint on enstrophy, the problem is readily solvable and the optimal velocity field everywhere opposes the divergence-free projection of the Lorentz force.
-That is, the optimal velocity field maximizes the work done against the Lorenz force, subject to the constraints placed on the flow.
-In the more general case of jointly constrained kinetic energy and enstrophy, the optimal velocity field can be found numerically by solving the forced Hemlholtz equation.
+That is, the optimal velocity field maximizes the work done against the Lorentz force \cite{Moffatt2019}, subject to the constraints placed on the flow.
+In the more general case of jointly constrained kinetic energy and enstrophy, the optimal velocity field can be found through numerical solution of the forced Helmholtz equation.